 e) Refill through filler hole to proper level (bottom of oil level plug hole) using GCOH (Paragraph 4-7).
-The amount of oil required depends on the overall size of the gearcase; three sizes are used for World Series hoists.
-To determine size and amount of oil to add, measure the width of hoist gearcase (see Figure 4-2).
-The "B" Frame measures 9-3/4" wide and requires approximately 5 quarts of oil.
-The "C" Frame measures 12-1/2" and requires approximately 11 quarts of oil.
-The "D" Frame measures 17" and requires approximately 12 quarts of oil.
+The amount of oil required depends on the overall size of the gearcase.
+Both versions of the "A" Frame hoist utilize the same size gearcase, although their contents differ.
+To confirm the version of your gearcase refer to Figure 4-2.
+Your gearcase should have a similar shape to that shown and will measure 10 in width and requires approximately 3 quarts of oil.

 4-3.
-LUBRICATION OF HOISTING CABLE.
+LUBRICATION OF HOISTING CABLE